datarhei/restreamer/docs/development-architecture.md

 ---

-### Prozesse:
+### Processes:

-1. die Applikation stellt das User-Interface/HTTP-API bereit und startet den NGINX-Webserver mit der mitgelieferten Config (/restreamer/config/nginx.conf)
-2. ffmpeg holt den Kamera-Stream und leitet ihn weiter an den lokalen NGINX-RTMP-Server auf rtmp://127.0.0.1:1935/live/live.stream und rtmp://127.0.0.1:1935/hls/live.stream.m3u8
-3. ab jetzt stellt der NGINX-RTMP den Stream unter der Adressen http://...:8080/live/live.stream.m3u8 bereit
+1. The application provides the user interface / HTTP API and starts the NGINX web server using the supplied config  (/restreamer/config/nginx.conf)
+2. FFmpeg fetches the camera stream and forwards it to the local running NGINX RTMP servers rtmp://127.0.0.1:1935/live/live.stream and rtmp://127.0.0.1:1935/hls/live.stream.m3u8
+3. NGINX-RTMP delivers the camera stream to the address: http://...:8080/live/live.stream.m3u8
-4. der clappr-Player ruft den Stream per HTTP (HLS) ab
+4. Clappr videoplayer calls the camera stream via HTTP (HLS)
-5. zusätzlich wird, sofern konfiguriert, per ffmpeg den am lokalen NGINX-RTMP anliegenden Kamera-Stream von rtmp://127.0.0.1:1935/live/live.stream ab und leitet diesen zu der eingetragenen Adresse weiter
+5. Additonally, FFmpeg takes the local NGINX-RTMP video stream rtmp://127.0.0.1:1935/live/live.stream and pushes the source to the registered favourite address

 ---

 Want to talk to us?
-Write email open@datarhei.org, go to [Support](../support.html) or choose a nickname and join us on <a target= "_blank" href="https://webchat.freenode.net/?channels=datarhei">#datarhei webchat on freenode</a>.

-If you're having a weird problem while developing, see [Known Issues](https://github.com/datarhei/small-restreamer-internal/issues/).
+Write an email to <a href="mailto:open@datarhei.org?subject=Datarhei/Restreamer">open@datarhei.org</a>, go to [Support](../support.html) or choose a nickname speak to us in IRC: <a href="irc://irc.freenode.net#piwik">irc.freenode.net/#datarhei</a> (<a target= "_blank" href="https://webchat.freenode.net/?channels=datarhei">webchat</a>).
+You could ask a question in our (<a target= "_blank" href="https://groups.google.com/forum/#!forum/datarhei">Forum</a>) on Google Groups, too.
+If you're having a problem while developing, see <a target= "_blank" href="https://github.com/datarhei/restreamer/issues">Known Issues</a>.